-On 9 December, the Minister for Housing and Public Works made an announcement that the department would launch a targeted investigation into unregulated operations in the supported accommodation sector.
+On 9 December, the Minister for Housing and Public Works announced a targeted investigation would be undertaken into unregulated operations in the supported accommodation sector.

-The department administers the Residential Services (Accreditation) Act 2002 (the Act) which regulates the conduct of residential services to protect the health, safety and basic freedoms of residents, encourages service providers to continually improve the way they conduct residential services and supports fair trading in the residential service industry.
+The investigation was conducted under the Residential Services (Accreditation) Act 2002 (the Act) which regulates the conduct of residential services to protect the health, safety and basic freedoms of residents, encourages service providers to continually improve the way they conduct residential services and supports fair trading in the residential service industry.

 A residential service is primarily defined as premises where the main purpose is to provide accommodation, in return for the payment of rent, in one or more rooms.
 The room or rooms must be occupied or available for occupation by at least four residents and each resident must have the right to occupy one room and share other facilities with other residents.

-The purpose of this investigation is to strengthen arrangements for protecting vulnerable people who are seeking low-cost short or long term accommodation.
-Particular considerations include the safety and welfare of people needing assistance, the standard of the services provided to them and the suitability of operators who provide these services.
+The purpose of this investigation was to strengthen arrangements for protecting vulnerable people who are seeking low-cost short or long term accommodation.
+Particular considerations included the safety and welfare of people needing assistance, the standard of the services provided to them and the suitability of operators who provide these services.

-A final report on the review outlining recommendations and potential legislative changes will be prepared by the end of March 2017 with the high-level findings of the review being made publically available within a reasonable timeframe after the conclusion of the investigation.
+A final report on the review outlining recommendations and potential legislative changes has been drafted.
+The high-level findings of the review will be made publically available shortly.

 Terms of the investigation